gc-na/cshellwiki.github.io/wiki/sqlite3_english.md

-# [Linux] Bash sqlite3 Uso: Interactuar con bases de datos SQLite
+# [Linux] C Shell (csh) sqlite3用法: 交互式数据库管理

 ## Overview
-The `sqlite3` command is a command-line interface for interacting with SQLite databases.
-It allows users to create, modify, and query SQLite databases directly from the terminal, making it a powerful tool for database management and manipulation.
+The `sqlite3` command is a command-line interface for SQLite, a lightweight, serverless, self-contained SQL database engine.
+It allows users to create, manage, and query SQLite databases directly from the terminal.

 ## Usage
 The basic syntax of the `sqlite3` command is as follows: